 Why do I need a crown?

-So when a patient is dealing with other old age related ailments or infirmities they are forced to have to deal with a partial or full denture.
-And I know from many years of experience that the level of disappointment related teeth is exaggerated in the later years of life.
+So when a patient is dealing with other old age-related ailments or infirmities they are forced to have to deal with a partial or full denture.
+And I know from many years of experience that the level of disappointment related to teeth is exaggerated in the later years of life.

 So that brings me to the main point of this blog.
 A good dentist should look at every tooth and try to save it for multiple decades and they will mean to restore it with the most appropriate strongest procedure to ensure continued function.
 The life cycle of a tooth is a small filling, then a larger filling, then a crown or root canal, then a new crown and eventually a dental implant.
 I try to slow this gradual progression down as much as possible, so the patient never has to experience an extraction or denture.

 A crown will be recommended when the tooth has too much filling already or when the filling cannot sustain the forces placed on that tooth.
 A crown protects 360 degrees around the tooth so forces can be redistributed more evenly to prevent further breakdown.

 If you need a second opinion please call my office, Smile Solutions 302-999-8813

 We're Here to HelpOur caring & dedicated staff want to help you have the best dental experience possible.
 Contact us with any questions or to book an appointment.